Breeze/breeze.github.io/doc-samples/web-api-odata.md

 We're strict about this separation of concerns; we suggest you adopt the same rigor.

 Notice that `datacontext.getTodoLists` returns an object with a `then(...)` method.
-That object is a **promise** to call you back when the server responds, either with the query results or with an error. `getTodoLists` is an asynchronous method that fetches data from the server. **All asynchronous methods in this application return Angular `$q` promises**.
+That object is a **promise** to call you back when the server responds, either with the query results or with an error. `getTodoLists` is an asynchronous method that fetches data from the server. **All asynchronous methods in this application return AngularJS `$q` promises**.

 Let's see what happens when the server replies with "TodoList" data.
 The promise is fulfilled triggering the ViewModel callback function which receives an array of Breeze "TodoList" entities.
 The callback assigns this array of entities to the ViewModel's `todoLists` property.
 This property is bound to the *todolists.html* view via an `ng-repeat`.
-Angular detects the change to the todoLists array and presents each of its TodoLists in a separate instance of the *todolist-detail.html* sub-view.
+AngularJS detects the change to the todoLists array and presents each of its TodoLists in a separate instance of the *todolist-detail.html* sub-view.

 # Inside the *datacontext*